seanox/xml-micro-exchange-js/manual/configuration.md

 Automated Certificate Management Environment (ACME) is used for automatic verification of Internet domain ownership and simplified automated certificates for TLS encryption, which allows services like Let's Encrypt to be used.

 For ACME HTTP-01, the procedure is based on an ACME HTTP challenge.

-In Seanox XMEX, the ACME HTTP challenge is started automatically when the key `ACME` is enabled by a value in the section `CONNECTION`.
+In Seanox XMEX, the ACME HTTP challenge is started automatically when the key `ACME` is enabled by a value in the section `ACME`.
 If a certificate is present and the key `SECURE` is also activated in the  section `CONNECTION`, the service also starts a monitor that checks for a new certificate about every 15 minutes.
 If a new certificate was provided, the active HTTPS server is terminated and started with the new certificate.

 Why 15 minutes?
 Not because the certificate is changed so often, but so that there is a timely effect for initiated changes.

+When using multi-domain (SAN) certificates, it may happen that ACME consists of several challenges.
+This is also supported by Seanox XMEX.

 With the automatism Seanox XMEX is ready for automated ACME management e.g. by certbot.